 - Romaine lettuce as a delicious base.
 Did you know that most Greek salads do not include lettuce?
 However, because I like more greens than what the authentic Greek salads recommend, I tend to use more than recommended and sometimes a mixture of lettuce.

 - Larger-than-normal pieces of organic tomatoes and cucumbers – the more, the better.

 - Just a bit of organic sugar added to the delicious oil-vinegar dressing.
 Usually just a teaspoon, but sometimes a bit more.

 - I prefer white onions, but hubby likes red.
 So…I compromise with a bit of both.

 - I have to admit that I’m just not a fan of feta cheese.
 However I am a fan of a few of the feta cheese substitutes I include below.
 Aren’t you thankful there are usually tasty substitutes for those foods we don’t particularly love?

 - I also prefer to let everyone salt and pepper their salad to their taste preference.

 Feta cheese is one of the most popular types of cheese in the world.
-It is also a food that people seem to either really love or really hate.
+It’s also one of those foods people either really love or really dislike.
 So if you’re not fond of feta, no worries because there are tasty substitutes you can use.
 Many of these alternatives are similar in texture but not as strong in taste, appealing to people who like feta recipes but have an aversion to that cheese’s strong flavor.

 Delicious Substitutes for Feta Cheese